bonfire-engine/bonfire-engine.github.io/v3.0/doc/scene_builder.md

 ```

-- To access status and current `SceneAction`:
+- To access the status and the current `SceneAction`:

 ```dart